 While I was leaning towards Tech 21 SansAmp products, I had already owned a Rocktron Voodu Valve guitar preamp as well.
 Before I sold my Voodu Valve, I temporarily traded it with a Tech 21 SansAmp PSA 1.1.

 To be honest, I wasn’t impressed with PSA 1.1 initially.
-I was only able to try it direct into my M-Audio Audiophile 24/96 PCI sound card and hear it via awful computer speakers.
+I was only able to try it directly into my M-Audio Audiophile 24/96 PCI sound card and hear it via awful computer speakers.
+Advertisement - Please click these ads and support the website

 Back in those days (2005/2007), we had very limited access to gear and technology. there were no impulse response speaker cabinets going around and I was not even aware of this concept.
 Even if we had IRs, the computers in that era could not handle a lot of processing.